Thomas Chatterton Manuscript Project

 The History and Antiquities of the City of Bristol

-Barrett's life's work, or rather, the work that consumed much of his leisure time, 'The History and Antiquities of the City of Bristol...', is a highly important Chatterton source.
-The images above, are facsimiles of Chatterton manuscripts.
+Barrett's life's work or, rather, the work that consumed much of his leisure time, 'The History and Antiquities of the City of Bristol...', is a highly important Chatterton source.
+The two images below are facsimiles of original Chatterton manuscripts.
 They appear facing pages 196 & 637.

 William Barrett Memorial